 Step 3.
 Finally, relaunch QuickTime to try screen record on Mac again.

 Sometimes, the Microphone may not be selected as the default audio input device of QuickTime.
-Thus, you have to select Mac's Microphone to record voice in QuickTime manually.
+Thus, you have to select Mac's Microphone to record your voice in QuickTime manually.

 Step 1.
-Open QuickTime, and start a recording activity by clicking File > New Screen Recording.
+Open QuickTime and start a recording activity by clicking File > New Screen Recording.

 Step 2.
 Then, click the arrow next to the red record button on the QuickTime screen.
 Next, select the internal Microphone.
 Or, you can hit Options to change it from None to MacBook Air Microphone.

-If all the above solutions cannot fix the issue, it's a nice choice to try QuickTime Player alternative - EaseUS RecExperts for Mac.
+If all the above solutions cannot fix the issue, it's a nice choice to try the QuickTime Player alternative - EaseUS RecExperts for Mac.

-It is one of the best Mac screen recorder programs, which make it easy to record screen and audio on Mac.
+It is one of the best Mac screen recorder programs, which makes it easy to record screen and audio on Mac.
 With its help, you can capture videos from streaming sites like Netflix, Hulu, Amazon Prime, etc. Moreover, there will be no watermark on your recordings, just like using QuickTime Player.